 The best time to plan for a disaster is before it arrives.
-Unfortunately, for many of Superstorm Sandy’s victims, this advice does not help in recovering from major damage.
+Unfortunately, this advice does not help in recovering from major damage.
 Fortunately, with today’s energy management solutions, equipment can be installed and prepared before and after a catastrophic incident.
 By ensuring commercial facilities are retrofitted with the latest energy-efficiency lighting and control systems, businesses and governments can ensure that vital operations data is preserved and operations can come back online as soon as possible.
 Smart systems return online and recover with little need for human intervention.
 As a result, businesses do not need to wait days or weeks for emergency rescue response to help mitigate damage and recover operations.
 Labor costs for maintenance and troubleshooting are also significantly reduced.
 Such reliability is essential to commercial businesses and institutions surviving a storm.

 There are no one-size-fits-all templates for disaster planning.
 Various systems within a facility respond differently to loss of power.
 After a disaster, power should be restored to the most critical services first, but the definition of “critical” changes depending on the duration of the outage.
 Freezers and refrigerated storage may be critical systems, but once the contents reach a critical temperature and the contents are lost, other loads within a facility may become more critical.

 Attempting to sort out these priorities during the chaos that follows an event makes decision making more difficult.
 If a disaster should occur, the consequences of electrical power loss can be minimized with established emergency procedures.

 Train employees so they know what to do.
 Make emergency preparedness part of the culture of an organization.

 - Obtain a qualified first-response service provider with the breadth and depth of trained and experienced personnel for the equipment at your facility.